slub/ocrd_manager/README.md

     defaults to 9022 (for non-priviledged access)
  * `CONTROLLER` network address:port for the controller client (must be reachable from the container network)
+ * `ACTIVEMQ` network address:port of ActiveMQ server listening to result status (must be reachable from the container network)
  * `NETWORK` name of the Docker network to use
     defaults to `bridge` (the default Docker network)